ibm-verify/verify-webauthn-passkey-sample-web/README.md

-# IBM Security Verify Sample App for Passkey on Web
+# IBM Verify Sample App for Passkey on Web

-An example implementation of Passkeys using native browser functionality and the IBM Security Verify WebAuthn Relying Party Server.
+An example implementation of Passkeys using native browser functionality and the IBM Verify WebAuthn Relying Party Server.

 ## Getting started